kite-sdk/kite/cdk-data/src/main/markdown/guide.md

 powerful concept allowing systems to become immediately aware of data as soon as it's committed to storage.

+### Partitioned Datasets

 Datasets may optionally be partitioned to facilitate piecemeal storage management, as well as optimized access to data under one or more predicates.
 A dataset is considered partitioned if it has an associated partition strategy (described later).
 When entities are written to a partitioned dataset, they are automatically written to the proper partition, as expected.
-The semantics of a partition are defined by the implementation; this interface makes no guarantee as to the performance of reading or writing across partitions, availability of a partition in the face of failures, or the efficiency of partition elimination under one or more predicates (i.e. partition pruning in query engines).
+The semantics of a partition are defined by the implementation; no guarantees as to the performance of reading or writing across partitions, availability of a partition in the face of failures, or the efficiency of partition elimination under one or more predicates (i.e. partition pruning in query engines) are made by the Data module interfaces.
 It is not possible to partition an existing non-partitioned dataset, nor can you write data into a partitioned dataset that does not land in a partition.
 Should you decide to partition an existing dataset, the best course of action is to create a new partitioned dataset with the same schema as the existing dataset, and use MapReduce to convert the dataset in batch to the new format.
-It is possible to add or remove partitions from a partitioned dataset.
+It will be possible to remove partitions from a partitioned dataset in a future release, but today, they may only be added.
 A partitioned dataset can provide a list of partitions (described later).

-### Partitioned Datasets

 Upon creation of a dataset, a `PartitionStrategy` may be provided.
 A partition strategy is a list of one or more partition functions that, when applied to an